SnowPowerCore/Xamarin-Forms-Advanced-Template-Discontinued/README.md

 `Message` is a service which displays different types of dialogs with different content.

-`Navigation` is a service which is intended to be used throughout the application as a navigation provider.
-Right now it depends on another `Shell` service because of this template contains `AppShell` (Xamarin.Forms Shell).
+`LegacyNavigation` is a service which is intended to be used throughout the application as a navigation provider.
+It's a classic navigation service with Xamarin.Forms Shell's routing support (you can pass data through QueryParameter attributes, just like with Shell).

+`ShellNavigation` is a service which is intended to be used throughout the application as a navigation provider.
+It's a Shell navigation service.

 `Settings` is a service for storing & managing in-app key-values.

-`Shell` is a service for Xamarin.Forms Shell navigation execution.

 > **Better API management** `(via Refit library)`